 The Kitchenistas feature documentary is in early stages of production with fundraising continuing to support full production of the feature as well as an on-line educational series (3-5 minute vignettes & discussion guides) that expands on stories/topics in the feature.
 Principal photography begin in 2019.
 Completion is estimated for fall of 2020.

 Since 2018, fifteen (15) organizations have agreed to be community partners to provide advise during production and support community outreach via screenings and promotion.
-These include KPBS, Olivewood Gardens and Learning Center, Project Concern International, UC San Diego, University of San Diego, San Diego State University, San Diego and National City public libraries, multiple Chamber of Commerce, and several non-CA universities.
+These include KPBS, Olivewood Gardens and Learning Center, Project Concern International, UC San Diego, The Chicano Federation, MANA de San Diego, San Diego and National City public libraries, multiple Chamber of Commerce, and faculty across the country in public health, Latino and women studies.
 We welcome additional collaborators to join us!

 Questions regarding support for the feature film, educational series, and/or outreach can be directed to Producer Mary Ann at email@example.com.